lightning-sendpay – Low-level command for sending a payment via a route¶

 The label and bolt11 parameters, if provided, will be returned in waitsendpay and listsendpays results.

 The msatoshi amount, if provided, is the amount that will be recorded as the target payment value.
 If not specified, it will be the final amount to the destination.
-If specified, then the final amount at the destination must be from the specified msatoshi to twice the specified msatoshi, inclusive.
-This is intended to obscure payments by overpaying slightly at the destination; the actual target payment is what should be specified as the msatoshi argument. msatoshi is in millisatoshi precision; it can be a whole number, or a whole number ending in msat or sat, or a number with three decimal places ending in sat, or a number with 1 to 11 decimal places ending in btc.
+By default it is in millisatoshi precision; it can be a whole number, or a whole number ending in msat or sat, or a number with three decimal places ending in sat, or a number with 1 to 11 decimal places ending in btc.

 Once a payment has succeeded, calls to sendpay with the same payment_hash but a different msatoshi or destination will fail; this prevents accidental multiple payments.
-Calls to sendpay with the same payment_hash, msatoshi, and destination as a previous successful payment (even if a different route) will return immediately with success.
+Calls to sendpay with the same payment_hash, msatoshi, and destination as a previous successful payment (even if a different route or partid) will return immediately with success.

 On success, an object similar to the output of listsendpays will be returned.
 This object will have a status field that is typically the string “pending”, but may be “complete” if the payment was already performed successfully.

 On error, if the error occurred from a node other than the final destination, the route table will be updated so that lightning-getroute(7) should return an alternate route (if any).
 An error from the final destination implies the payment should not be retried.